Schizophrenia & Delusional Disorders – Points to Remember

 • Disorganized schizophrenia is characterized by disorganized speech, disorganized behavior, and inappropriate or flat affect.

-• A client with ideas of reference mistakenly believes that other people’s thought, speech, and behaviors refers to the client.
+• A client with ideas of reference mistakenly believes that other people’s thoughts, speech, and behaviors refer to the client.

 • Polyuria and polydipsia are common side effects of lithium.